zqfang/hdf5-pure-rs/README.md

 Pure Rust implementation of the HDF5 file format.

 Based on HDF5 C library commit [`62701c4`](https://github.com/HDFGroup/hdf5/commit/62701c4c79775d267deedd15ed14d4c09571e792) (2026-04-10, v1.14.x branch).

-The machine-readable source pin is `hdf5-source.json`.
+**Available as early release for testers.
+Due to the risk of data corruption, be especially vigilant if you use this crate.**

+* 2026-05-19: Improved hdf5-metno dropin compatibility.
+Plenty speed improvements.
+Some limitations removed.
+Feaures still missing
 * 2026-05-16: Features being added, docstrings.
 Work still left to be done
-* 2026-05-06: **Available as early release for testers** -- Features are still missing, and more testing is needed. **Due to the risk of data corruption, be especially vigilant if you use this crate. **

 ## This is an LLM-mediated faithful (hopefully) translation, not the original code!